theramiyer/blog/content/post/2023/you-must-know-physics-to-watch-oppenheimer.md

 This will make the reaction go from one nucleus to three to nine to 27 to 81 to 243 to 729 to 2,187 to 6,561 ... creating an exponential runaway chain reaction.
 This would release an enormous amount of energy, several thousands of times in magnitude as seen in any chemical reaction.

 One point critical here (no pun intended) is _critical mass_.
 Roughly, this talks about how much fuel you need (mass) enclosed in how much space (volume).
-The denser your fuel is, the more effective it would be.
+The denser your fuel is, the more effective the fission would be.

 This is all the scientific context you will need to watch the film.
-The rest will be shown on the screens.
+The rest will be shown on the screen.

 ## The politics